DnD 5e - Fighter Subclass Breakdown

 A fantastic combination of combat prowess and offensive magic, the Eldritch Knight is a wonderful Blaster and Striker, but may not be able to compete with a real Wizard in terms of offensive spellcasting.

-For help selecting spells, see my Rogue Spell List Breakdown. : Spellcasting is what defines the Eldritch Knight.
+For help selecting spells, see my Fighter Spell List Breakdown. : Spellcasting is what defines the Eldritch Knight.
 You're limited almost entirely to Abjuration and Evocation spells, but those offer plenty of options which work for a Fighter.
 Be sure to pick up an offensive cantrip like Shocking Grasp which you can use alongside weapon attacks with War Magic.

 - : Situational, but very cool.